Blackwood High School

 The school developed a resource with Sturt Police on "Teenage Parties" that has been adapted by Victorian private schools Scotch College and Toorak College.
-The Adelaide-based hip hop group Hilltop Hoods formed at Blackwood High School.
-The school also has a canteen, and is the site of the Blackwood Community Recreation Centre.
+The school also has a canteen (which services other local schools) and is the site of the Blackwood Community Recreation Centre.

-As of 2022, the school has adopted a rule which bans students from using their mobile phone during school hours.
-This has been met with a lot of criticism from both students and parents as it makes it a lot harder to communicate with each other.
+In 2022, the school has adopted a rule which bans students from using their mobile phone during school hours.
+This has been met with criticism from both students and parents, claiming that the move makes it much more difficult for students to communicate with their parents.
+From July 2023, the Department for Education introduced a state-wide ban on mobile phones during school hours in all government secondary schools.

+Curriculum and learning

+Blackwood High School previously offered the IB Middle Years Programme at Year 8–10 (until 2021).
+Following the introduction of Year 7 to High School in South Australia, the school's Governing Council voted to discontinue the IB program.
+From 2022, only the Australian Curriculum at Year 7–10, with the South Australian Certificate of Education (SACE) are offered at Year 11–12.

+Facilities

-Performing Arts Centre
+Performing Arts Centre (PAC)

 The Performing Arts Centre (PAC), the Auditorium, or the Blackwood Community Recreation Centre, was constructed in 2001 with funds raised in several schools and community-based fund-raisers.
 It features several sound-proofed rooms, computing equipment, musical instruments, and a large theatre and stage, with a booth for controlling the lighting and sound effects.
 The PAC is also used by the community as a church on Sunday mornings.

 The main auditorium seats about 350, with the capability to have an extended stage because of retractable seating.
-In addition to the main performing areas, the PAC boasts a recording studio, four small practise rooms, two classrooms, offices, and storerooms.
+In addition to the main performing areas, the PAC boasts a recording studio, four practise rooms, three classrooms, an office, and a storeroom.

+Recreation centre and gym

+Constructed in 2004, the Blackwood Recreation Centre is co-located on the Blackwood High site, with facilities shared between the school and Community Recreation Centre.
+The school has a permanent arrangement to operate one of the two courts, and half of the changing/bathroom facilities.
+Additionally, the school also operates a staff office in the space.
+The facility is also used to host whole-school assemblies and events.

+Canteen

+In 2020/2021, the canteen and conference were demolished, replaced by new facilities.
+Students are able to walk into the canteen, select items, and pay upon exiting.
+The canteen also services other local schools.

+Student opportunities

+Students have the opportunity to take part in several leadership opportunities, including: